tolokoban/sliding-puzzle-slider/ANSWERS.md

 ## Solving the game

-You can use the A-* algorithm with manhattan distance as an heuristic.
+You can use the A-* algorithm with the manhattan distance as an heuristic.